dschalk/reactive-buttons/README.md

 ```javascript
 let rf = mobservable.makeReactive(1)
 ```
-I compared it to an algorithm that performs operations on an array [a, b], mutating it to [a+b, a] to increment the sequence and eventually returning [a, b][0].
-In all cases, I computed the 100,000,000th number in the fibonacci sequence ('Infinity' of course).
-In a Chrome browser, I got
+I compared an algorithm using raw numbers to an algorithm using a mobservable reactive number created by rf = "mobservable.makeReactive(1)".
+A variable "xx" is updated by "rf.observe(function(a,b) {xx = a + b})". "xx" gets automatically updated each time a for loop runs rf(xx) so, for example, if the loop cycles 9 times, a() is the 9th number in the Fibonacci series.

 ```javascript
 mobservable fib(100000000) elapsed time 2019 milliseconds